 - Organic: At least 95% of the ingredients are certified organic.

 - Made With Organic Ingredients: At least 70% of the ingredients are certified organic.

 - Other than the above, you sometimes would see labelled as all–natural or farm-raised, which are not really regulated and don’t mean much.

-Organic farmers are not allowed to use synthetic fertilizers or pesticides, so organic food is not pesticide-free food.
+Organic farmers are not allowed to use synthetic fertilizers or pesticides.
+However, organic food is not pesticide-free food because the farmers can apply ones made from natural ingredients.
 Research shows that some of the pesticides could be harmful to the environment as the synthetic ones and may be worse.